-Sometimes these scenes are easy to compare to each other.
+Sometimes the dramatic scenes of your book are easy to compare to each other.
 Fighting a T-Rex is scarier than fighting a snake.
-Unless that snake is 30 feet long and has already killed a T-Rex.
 But what if your scenes are not physical fights against clearly-leveled bad guys?
 Perhaps in chapter one your main character gets dumped by their brand-new boyfriend.
 Then in chapter twelve they get abandoned by a friend that they have known their whole life.
 Those are both dramatic, but is a boyfriend dumping you worse than a friend abandoning you?
 These kind of conflicts and trials can be harder to compare.

 So how do you definitively check that your climax is the biggest and baddest chapter of the book?

 It’s all about what is at stake for your main character.

 Whatever type of book you are writing, during any conflict something will be at stake for your main character.
 Did the main character have an apartment picked out to move into with the boyfriend and now they are going to be homeless?
 Was the friend someone they normally would turn to with their current problems but instead they are stuck with the advise of a nosy coworker?
 Readers need to know what your main character has lost by losing these people.
 That is going to determine which scene the readers view as more dramatic.

 The most common mistake I see with climaxes is that the final battle has the biggest goal, but not the biggest stakes.
 If your book has previously had a scene where someone scaled a twenty-story building without a rope, there is a lot of potential for death there.
 So if your final battle is a hacking heist done from miles and miles away, it’s not going to compare in the danger that your main character faces.
 You can still stop the end of the world by hacking from a distance, but the immediate effects of failure are not the same.